Cavalera Conspiracy: Blunt Force Trauma (2009–2012)

-In October 2009, Max told Noisecreep that he and his brother Igor have plans to work on a second Cavalera Conspiracy album together.
+In October 2009, Max told Noisecreep that he and Igor had plans to work on a second Cavalera Conspiracy album.
 The following month, Noisecreep spoke with Igor about a new Cavalera Conspiracy album.
-Igor said that he and Max are both busy with their main commitments, but "We have some ideas of maybe doing a remix album of [Inflikted] and have people like Justice or Soulwax—even some dub artists that my brother likes—remix the whole album," he says.
+Igor said that he and Max were both busy with their main commitments, but "we have some ideas of maybe doing a remix album of [Inflikted] and have people like Justice or Soulwax—even some dub artists that my brother likes—remix the whole album," he said.
 "But that's just an idea.
 It's nothing confirmed.
 But me and Max are talking about doing a new album in the future, but there's no pressure.
 There's nobody from the label or the agents trying to push us to do it as quick as possible."

 Cavalera Conspiracy entered the studio in April 2010 to begin recording the follow-up to their 2008 debut album, Inflikted.
 In May 2010, the band finished recording with producer Logan Mader in co-production with Max.
-Cavalera Conspiracy recruited their touring bassist Johny Chow to play bass on the album, as former member Joe Duplantier was busy with Gojira's next album.
-Upon finished recordings, Roadrunner Records confirmed that the band's new album would not be released until early 2011.
+Cavalera Conspiracy recruited their touring bassist Johny Chow to play bass on the album, as Joe Duplantier was busy with Gojira's next album.
+When recording finished, Roadrunner Records confirmed that the band's new album would not be released until early 2011.

-On November 16, 2010, in an article on blabbermouth.net it was revealed that the band's second album would be titled Blunt Force Trauma, and would be released on March 29, 2011.
-A track list for the album was also revealed.
+On November 16, 2010, in an article on blabbermouth.net, it was revealed that the band's second album would be titled Blunt Force Trauma, and would be released on March 29, 2011.
+A track list for the album was revealed.

 Prior to the album's release, two songs were published by the band.
 The song "Killing inside" was released via the homepage of the band's label Roadrunner Records and the Cavalera Conspiracy newsletter.
 The download was only available from February 7, 2011, until February 9, 2011.
 The title track "Blunt Force Trauma" was released on February 17, 2011, as a stream via the Roadrunner Records homepage.

 In a November 2012 concert in Belo Horizonte, original Sepultura lead guitarist Jairo Guedz joined the band (performing with Tony Campos on bass) to perform Troops of Doom.